Helping patients adopt low carb

-"If we threaten patients, “Do this or else“; many close down and maybe not come back for five years.
-If we give them hope, by starting to talk about a better life it can be so much more motivating.
+“If we threaten patients, ‘Do this or else,’ many close down and may not come back for five years.
+If we give them hope, by starting to talk about a better life, it can be so much more motivating.
 For example try inviting them to think about a health goal that matters to them personally.
-For you, as a doctor, it may be to get their HbA1C down, but perhaps they don't care so much about that.
-Their goal may be to be able to play with their kids, breath better or lose weight.
-Then a great next question could be ‘what difference would losing weight make to your life?'
+For you, as a doctor, it may be to get their HbA1c down, but perhaps they don’t care so much about that.
+Their goal may be to be able to play with their kids, breathe better, or lose weight.
+Then a great next question could be ‘What difference would losing weight make to your life?’
 This question helps the patient think more realistically about a preferred future.
-Only then do you work with them to help decide the steps they can take to achieve their goal" says Dr. Unwin.
+Only then do you work with them to help decide the steps they can take to achieve their goal,” says Dr. Unwin.

-This style of collaborative interaction for has many different names and slightly varying approaches, such as life-style coaching, behavioral counseling, and motivational interviewing.
-Many resources exist, including more than 3600 published journal articles, videos and organizations that demonstrate and evaluate the effectiveness of motivational interviewing and give specific tips and techniques.
+This style of collaborative interaction has many different names, such as lifestyle coaching, behavioral counseling, and motivational interviewing.
+More than 3600 published journal articles, videos and organizations discuss the effectiveness of motivational interviewing and give specific tips and techniques about this technique.

 Key principles of effective doctor-patient interactions

-- Collaborative partnership: you and the patient identify shared goals and work together to identify the realistic steps he or she can take to achieve those goals.
+- Collaborative partnership: You and the patient identify shared goals and the realistic steps the patient can take to achieve those goals.

-- Respect: you recognize and support patients' autonomy and other positive characteristics and resources they bring to their own issues.
+- Respect: You recognize and support patients’ autonomy, along with other positive characteristics and resources they bring to their own issues.
 You do not shame or lecture them.

-- Patient permission: you ask patients' permission to proceed in discussing certain areas.
-These are question like "Would you like to hear more about a few changes you might make…?"; "Do you want to hear about other options….?"; "Can I talk to you about some lifestyle changes that might help…?"
+- Patient permission: You ask patients’ permission to proceed in discussing certain areas.
+These are question like “Would you like to hear more about a few changes you might make in order to …?“; “Do you want to hear about other options to treat …?“; or “Can I talk to you about some lifestyle changes that might help you …?“

-- Open-ended questions: once permission to proceed is given, the questions you ask should encourage patients to talk about how they feel, what they want, what they can do, and not elicit simply a yes or no answer.
-Get them talking with questions like: "How does that make you feel…?"
-"What do you think about that?"
+- Open-ended questions: Once permission to proceed is given, the questions you ask should encourage patients to talk about how they feel, what they want, what they can do, and not elicit simply a yes-or-no answer.
+Get them talking with questions like, “How does that make you feel?” or “What do you think about that?“

-- Affirming abilities: give statements and gestures that recognizes patients' strengths and acknowledges positive behaviors, no matter how big or small.
-Affirmations build confidence in patients' ability to change.
-"That is a great suggestion….."
-"You did really well with that…."
+- Affirming abilities: Offer statements and gestures that recognize patients’ strengths and acknowledge positive behaviors, no matter how big or small.
+Affirmations build confidence in patients’ ability to change.
+These can be simple statements such as, “That is a great suggestion” and “You did really well with that.”
 The affirmations are even more important when the patient comes back to see you in a few weeks.
-"You have made great progress….".
+Be sure to acknowledge success: “You have made great progress.“

-- Reflective listening: hearing what patients tell you and then paraphrasing it back to them shows you are listening.
-Such attention can move them in a positive direction.
-"I hear you saying that …","What you just told me is ……"
+- Reflective listening: Hearing what patients tell you and then paraphrasing it back to them shows you are listening.
+Language that shows you are paying attention can move them in a positive direction: “I hear you saying that …,” or “What you just told me is ….“

 Talking about obesity with a patient

-Most doctors find it much easier to talk about type 2 diabetes and other clinical diagnoses like PCOS or IBS with a patient than to initiate a discussion about a patient's excess weight.
+Most doctors find it much easier to talk about type 2 diabetes and other clinical diagnoses with a patient than to initiate a discussion about a patient’s excess weight.

 “It can feel rude or impolite to talk about their obesity, so doctors may avoid even bringing it up, ” says Dr. Unwin.